-The 61F-GP-N has a SPDT output, so any unused contact can be used in parallel, increasing the efficiency and reliability.
+The 61F-GP-N and 61F-LS have a SPDT output, so any unused contact can be used in parallel, increasing the efficiency and reliability.

 Also, if a self-holding circuit is not required, two outputs can be used individually.